phoenixframework/phoenix/guides/deployment/fly.md

 ## Sections

-Let's separate this process into a few steps so we can keep track of where we are.
+Let's separate this process into a few steps, so we can keep track of where we are.

 - Install the Fly.io CLI
 - Sign up for Fly.io